Supporting Students During Times of Anxiety and Stress

 Tips for using a "Big Paper" collaborative document discussion strategy in a virtual environment.

-Processing the Pandemic - Self Care for Educators with Amy Luskey-Barth, MPC and Cindy Warden, certified life coach.
+Processing the Pandemic with Amy Luskey-Barth, MPC and Cindy Warden, certified life coach.

-Educators carry a heavy load whenever trauma hits, it is vital that you remember to take care of yourselves as well.
-This webinar offered in the height of the pandemic, contains wonderful coping strategies for dealing with trauma of any kind.
+This webinar offered in the height of the pandemic, not only addressed the immediate concerns of the times, but also offered wonderful coping strategies for dealing with trauma of any kind.

 |Access Date||Quiz Result||Score||Actions|